 We’ve developed and implemented each module and series of lessons over the past few years.
-All of the GPSE materials – modules, lessons, and activities – are designed so educators can implement them at their school or institution.
+All of the GPSE materials – modules, lessons, and activities – are designed such that educators can implement them at their school or institution.
 Please feel free to use and alter these materials to fit your class’s needs and specific curriculum.

 Although you do not need to contact GPSE to use these materials, we would greatly appreciate a brief email to let us known whenever you do.
 Furthermore, we would love your feedback about the materials.
 Please let us know what worked in your classroom and how we might improve our activities and lessons.